Course dates: August 22nd and 23rd 2017, Holiday Inn Carlton, Downtown Toronto

 Anima Cancellation Policy:

-- 30 days or more prior to course: we offer a refund, minus a $50 administration fee.
+- 6 months or more prior to course: Full refund minus $100 administration fee.